Zen-Master-SoSo/qt_extras/README.md

 ### autofit

-Abbreviates widget text to fit inside the widget.
+Abbreviates widget text to fit inside a widget.

 ### info: